-- The purchaser in the $470 million acquisition of a mixed-use office, retail and hotel project in San Francisco, California.
+- Representation of purchaser in the $470 million acquisition of Pacific Place, a mixed-use office, retail and hotel project in San Francisco, California.

-- The purchaser in the $370 million acquisition of a block of commercial retail property on Lincoln Road in Miami, Florida.
+- Representation of purchaser in the $370 million acquisition of a block of commercial retail property on Lincoln Road in Miami, Florida.

-- Turnbridge Equities in the closing of a joint venture transaction and construction loan for the development of a multifamily and retail development project in Austin, Texas.
+- Representation of Turnbridge Equities in the closing of a joint venture transaction and construction loan for the development of a multifamily and retail development project in Austin, Texas.

-- Various financial institutions in the closing of hundreds of mortgage loans with principal amounts aggregating tens of billions of dollars originated involving issuances of commercial mortgage-backed securities (CMBS), including the refinancing of trophy assets such as an office building in the Watergate complex and the La Playa Resort in Naples, Florida.
+- Representation of various financial institutions in the closing of hundreds of CMBS mortgage loans (with principal amounts aggregating tens of billions of dollars), including the refinancing of trophy assets such as an office building in the Watergate complex and the La Playa Resort in Naples, Florida.

-- A real estate developer in various matters related to the development of a $200 million mixed-use hotel, medical office, multifamily and retail project in Tampa, Florida.
+- Representation of real estate developer in various matters related to the development of a $200 million mixed-use hotel, medical office, multifamily and retail project in Tampa, Florida.

-- A pension fund in a joint venture with a developer and life insurance company in the redevelopment of property ground leased from the City of Coral Gables as Merrick Park, one of the premier upscale mixed-use real estate projects in South Florida.
+- Representation of pension fund in a joint venture with a developer and life insurance company in the redevelopment of property ground leased from the City of Coral Gables as Merrick Park, one of the premier upscale mixed-use real estate projects in South Florida.

-- A joint venture between an opportunity fund and Crescent Resources in the acquisition of the Miami Center, as well as a $170 million refinancing of the property with UBS.
+- Representation of joint venture between an opportunity fund and Crescent Resources in the acquisition of the Miami Center, as well as a $170 million refinancing of the property with UBS.

-- A joint venture between a pension fund and an affiliate of Codina Partners in the acquisition and development of an office park in Doral, Florida, for office, residential, retail and civic issues, as well as the build-to-suit sale of facilities constructed within the park for the City of Doral as the municipality’s town hall.
+- Representation of joint venture between a pension fund and an affiliate of Codina Partners in connection with the acquisition and redevelopment of an office park in Doral, Florida that is now the centerpiece of Downtown Doral.